pip-services/pip-services-docs/content/en/dart/commons/convert/double_converter.md

 - **returns**: double - double value or 0 when the conversion is not supported.

 #### toDoubleWithDefault
-Converts value into integer or returns default value when the conversion is not possible.
+Converts value into an integer or returns a default value when the conversion is not possible.

 > `static` double toDoubleWithDefault(value, double defaultValue)